Top ten CO2 facts

 Welcome to C-Capture

-C-Capture’s proprietary technology aims to remove or ‘scrub’ CO2 from gas streams, preventing it from entering the Earth’s atmosphere.
+C-Capture's proprietary technology aims to remove or ‘scrub’ CO2 gas from large scale point source emitters, such as power stations, thus preventing it from entering the Earth’s atmosphere.